sleepybuns/atm-project/break-it.md

    analysis, but not during your actual attack.
 That is, you may not rely on knowing the specific memory addresses being used, unless you are able to learn these in an attack.
+ * You may *only* use the bank to create valid users as targets.
+Attacks that rely on errors in the bank command line are not valid.
+ * While modifying a card is allowed, it is *not* a valid attack to demonstrate that a "damaged" card does not allow the user to authenticate.
+   This is correct behavior.
+ * Modifying messages in the router so that they are rejected by the recipient is not a valid attack.
+This is correct behavior.

 ## Deliverables